What do you need? Training? Support?

 This is a short course designed to give Care Managers an idea about issues with front line person centred digital approaches.
 Assist with enabling staff and clients to own digital devices, insight into resolving problems (is it really a digital problem or one of mindset?) and enhance collaboration with activity coordinators.

-Visiting tuition and support services available for individuals, companies and small organisations, although these are projects quite often; I’m quite happy to be involved with helping develop services in localities and communities.
+Visiting tuition and support services available for individuals, companies and small organisations; I’m quite happy to be involved with helping develop services in localities and communities.
 As a support technician there are no warranties, but good value is guaranteed.